ksihja/datasciencecoursera/GettingAndCleaningData/CodeBook.md

 ###Variable subjectid

 int type identifier for test person.
-Values of this variable are betwee [1,30].
+Values of this variable are between [1,30].

 This variable has no unit.